madisonmiketa/academic-kickstart-Sep19/content/project/Pinniped Lab.md

 date = 2016-04-27T00:00:00

 # Project title.
-title = "Pinniped Cognition and Sensory Systems Lab at UCSC"
+title = "Pinniped Cognition and Sensory Systems Lab at the University of California, Santa Cruz"

 # Order
 weight = 6